-A codebase file that was flagged as "unreviewed" in the source Code Insight project (that is, the project from which the import data file was created) does not retain its unreviewed status in the target project if the target codebase scan has marked the corresponding target file as reviewed.
+During a project import, a codebase file that was flagged as "unreviewed" in the source project (that is, the project from which the import data file was created) does not retain its unreviewed status in the target project if the target codebase scan has marked the corresponding target file as reviewed.
 This occurs because the import data file stores information for only those codebase files that have been marked as reviewed in the source project.
 Hence, no information about the unreviewed file exists in the import data to overwrite information for this same file in the target project.